Kerolos-Naguib/Kerolos-Naguib/README.md

 ## Current Works

-* 🔐 Breaking into Cybersecurity !!
+* Breaking into Cybersecurity !!
-* I'm currently working on 🔭 improving my **Cybersecurity & Web Security** skills and building stronger foundations in **Linux, Networking, CTFs and Programming**.
+* I'm currently working on 🔭 improving my skills in **Cybersecurity & Web Security** and strengthening my foundations in **Linux, Networking, CTFs and Programming**.
 * I'm currently practicing 🌱 **C++ Problem Solving**.
 * My long-term goal is to specialize in ☁️ **Cloud Security**.